No passwords, no registration, no paywalls, no popups, no AI

 finishing.com - Pine Beach, New Jersey

 Q. We are getting water spots and water or paint flow marks on the components after curing.
-We could identify the marks if we blow air after UF and before curing.
+We can identify the marks if we blow air after UF and before curing.
 How to eliminate these marks?

 RAJAGOPALAN SESHADRI